cameronenfuego/cameronenfuego.github.io/_posts/2015-09-09-Intimacy-Issues.md

 ![](https://cdn-images-1.medium.com/max/800/1*q1sgPPibR-M41WgnI02ETg.jpeg)

 I just finished reading Donald Miller’s [_Scary Close_](http://scaryclose.com/).
 I highly recommend the book.
 To anyone.
-I’m not here to talk about the book specifically, but I am here to share some inspired reflection.
+I’m not here to talk about the book specifically, but I am here to share some inspired reflection.<!--more-->

 I always thought — probably even up until today — that I wanted to be known as wise.
 For awhile, I thought I wanted to be known as smart, but that wasn’t satisfying.
 It struck me that what is wisdom without the capacity for relational intimacy, being a healthy human being?